icamys/celery-43-msgpack-demo/README.md

    ./start_worker.sh
     ```

-4. Now you should get a decode message like this:
+4. Now you should get a decode error message like this:

     ```bash
    [2019-10-01 13:33:12,077: CRITICAL/MainProcess] Can't decode message body: DecodeError(ExtraData([[], {}, ...